-- 1. Turn water heater gas valve (if so equipped) OFF (outside the RV).
-Turn power to the water heater OFF (both electric and LP gas switches. - 2.
+- 1. Turn power to the water heater OFF (both electric and LP gas switches. - 2.
 Level the recreation vehicle and drain the fresh water plumbing system.
 See Draining the Fresh Water System. - Replace the water filter cartridge (if so equipped) with the plastic bypass hose.
-Water heater (if so equipped) should now be empty after performing Step 2.
-The 2-Valve Bypass: black & white bypass valve handles should be pointing towards each other.
-Refer to 2-Valve Water Heater Bypass section. - 4.
+If RV has a canister water filter, turn off water to the filter (valves should be on either side of the filter).
+Remove the lid, remove the filter, replace the lid.
+Turn on the water valves. - 4.
+Water heater should now be empty after performing Step 2.
+The water heater bypass valves should be set to BYPASS.
+Refer to 2-Valve Water Heater Bypass section. - 5.
 Make sure the "fresh water tank drain" and "low point drains" are all closed.
-Low point drains are typically located inside the basement access cover for hot and cold water lines. - 5.
-Open the basement access cover to locate the (2) BLACK & WHITE water valves and set them to Sanitize/Winterize Lines positions (as shown). - 6.
-Place the end of the clear plastic hose into a container of RV antifreeze. - 7.
+Low point drains are typically located inside the basement access cover for hot and cold water lines. - 6.
+Open the basement access cover to locate the BLACK and WHITE water valves and set them to SANITIZE/WINTERIZE positions (as shown).

+- 7. Place the end of the clear plastic hose into a container of RV antifreeze. - 8.
 Turn the water pump switch ON.
-Antifreeze will siphon into the water lines.
-To aid in siphoning, place the container of antifreeze on a flat surface 2 feet above the ground. - 8.
-Open the hot water faucets, including outside shower (if so equipped) until RV antifreeze begins to flow continuously.
-Then close the faucets and outside shower. - 9.
-Repeat with the cold water line faucets. - 10.
-Hold open the lever on the toilet until antifreeze runs into the bowl. - 11.
-Appliances should be winterized to prevent damage.
+Antifreeze will siphon into the water lines when a fixture is opened.
+To aid in siphoning, place the container of antifreeze on a flat surface 2 feet above the ground.
+All drains should be closed to create a siphon. - Open each hot water faucet one at a time, including outside shower and outside kitchen (if so equipped) until RV antifreeze begins to flow continuously then close the water faucet.
+Repeat for all hot water faucets. - 10.
+Repeat Step 8 with the cold water faucets including outside shower and outside kitchen (if equipped). - 11.
+Hold open the lever on the toilet until antifreeze runs into the bowl.

+12. Appliances should be winterized to prevent damage.
 Refrigerator, dishwasher, clothes washer should be winterized.
 Refer to the appliance owner's manual for instructions or call Customer Service.